 Cardio can get boring real quick.
-Below, are different cardio options you can try to get and stay lean.
+Below, are different cardio options you can try to get and stay lean without the boredom.

 Cardio between weight training sets